YakuzaDoggo/TumbleweedBot/README.md

 **It is imporant to add a bot's token to the program, or it won't work.
 You can add it at the bottom of Tumbleweed.py.**

 Once done with that.
 Use your terminal, cd into the main folder, and run ``python3 Tumbleweed.py``.

+# Limitations
+- Currently, you can *add* a channel, but you can not *remove* one.
+If you don't want the bot to send to a channel, just remove its perms to send messages there (or kick it).
+- The bot relies on an overall timer for sending images.
+Meaning all channels are given an image at the exact time (albeit random images).
+This may be an annoyance where you have it added to multiple channels at once.